Mykola Lysenko International Music Competition: Most Prestigious

-Over years of its existence it has become one of the most important and prestigious music forums in Ukraine.
-Until 1992, it was a national music competition "Ukrainian Young Artists Competition", held in various cities of Ukraine: Kyiv, Kharkiv, Lviv, Odessa, and Zaporizhia.
+Throughout its existence, it has become one of the most prestigious music competitions in Ukraine.
+Until 1992, it was called the Ukrainian Young Artists Competition.
+It has been held in Ukrainian various cities, such as Kyiv, Kharkiv, Lviv, Odesa, and Zaporizhzhia.
 Winners’ Concert was held at Pyotr Tchaikovsky National Music Academy of Ukraine.
-One of the notable winners at that period in 1966 and 1970 was pianist Sophia Agranovich.
-Since 1992 it has been run as the Mykola Lysenko International Music Competition.
+One of the notable musicians who participated in it was pianist Sophia Agranovich, who won in 1966 and 1970.
+Since 1992 it has been called the Mykola Lysenko International Music Competition.

-At different times the competition jury panel was adorned by the names of Ukraine's finest artists and professors, as well as distinguished musicians from Russia, Poland, Canada, Austria, Germany, Latvia, Armenia, Estonia, Belarus, Rumania, Kazakhstan, Italy, the USA etc.
+The competition jury panel is composed of distinguished musicians from various countries, many of whom being Ukrainian.

-The competition repertoire of each participant must include works of classic repertoire as well as works by Lysenko and other Ukrainian composers.
-Thus every time these academic tournaments turn into a brilliant music festival with bright national colour.
+The competition repertoire of each participant must include works of classic music as well as works by Lysenko and other Ukrainian composers.

 Starts

 Thanks to the Lysenko Competition a powerful start in career was given to a number of Ukrainian artists, known worldwide: pianists – Liudmyla Martsevych, Etella Tchupryk, Milana Tcherniavska; violinists Oleksandr Semchuk, Olha Rivniak, and Dima Tkachenko; cellists Hanna Nuzha, Ivan Kucher; singers Lidia Zabiliasta, Andrii Shkurhan, Volodymyr Hryshko, Mykola Shopsha and many others.

-The Lysenko Competition is not just another music tournament with joyful victories and upset losses intermingled but it is above all a forum of masters of various generations, exchange of experience and masterclass of skillful performance.
+The Lysenko Competition is not just another music tournament with joyful victories and upset losses intermingled, but it is above all a forum of masters of various generations, exchange of experience and masterclass of skillful performance.

 The Mykola Lysenko Music Competition is a visiting-card of the Ukrainian music culture and is among the well-known leading competitions in Eastern Europe such as The Tchaikovsky Competition in Russia, Chopin Competition in Poland and several others.